-Jennifer Aniston Friends Are Not Trying To Hook Her Up With Non-Famous Guys, Reports Gossip Cop
+Jennifer Aniston’s Friends Are Not Trying To Hook Her Up With Non-Famous Guys, Reports ‘Gossip Cop’

 As CNN notes, when Justin Theroux and Jennifer Aniston officially announced their separation, they stated that the public should only believe stories about their relationship that come from them.
 They also said that their choice to break up was “mutual” and “lovingly” made around the end of 2017.
 Their plan is to continue their friendship though, according to their official statement.

 Since the breakup announcement, the rumor mill has been rife with gossip about Jennifer Aniston’s love life.
-Many are focusing on speculating that she could be reuniting with her ex-husband Brad Pitt.
-Pitt and his estranged wife, Angelina Jolie are in the midst of a divorce and are working on a custody agreement for their six kids.
+Many are focusing on speculation that she could be reuniting with her ex-husband, Brad Pitt.
+Pitt and his estranged wife, Angelina Jolie, are in the midst of a divorce and are working on a custody agreement for their six kids.

-Gossip Cop has recently debunked quite a few tabloid claims about an Aniston-Pitt reunion including one is which Star claimed that Brad Pitt’s mom, Jane Pitt, wanted her son to get back together with Jennifer Aniston.
+Gossip Cop has recently debunked quite a few tabloid claims about an Aniston-Pitt reunion, including one is which The Star claimed that Brad Pitt’s mom, Jane Pitt, wanted her son to get back together with Jennifer Aniston.